DevGabrielBrM/DevGabrielBrM/README.md

 # About Me

 Hi, I'm Gabriel Briotto Monteiro.
-I'm currently studying Analysis and System Development, where I'm honing my skills in software engineering and exploring various technologies.
+I'm currently studying Analysis and System Development, where I'm improving my skills in software engineering and exploring various technologies.
 My journey in tech is driven by a passion for problem-solving and a curiosity for how systems work under the hood.

 ## Tools and Technologies